 Sawtooth Winery

 Today’s stop across the other 46 states is Sawtooth Winery, located in Nampa, Idaho, in the Snake River Valley AVA.
-Idaho is that other state located in the Pacific Northwest, well suited for growing many different Vinifera wine varietals.
+Idaho is that other state located in the Pacific Northwest, well suited for growing many different Vinifera varieties.
 With 38 wineries to date and counting, the industry is thriving more than ever.
-Typically known for their whites, Sawtooth is increasingly producing great red varietals, especially Merlot and Syrah.
+Typically known for their whites, Sawtooth is increasingly producing great red varieties, especially Merlot and Syrah.

 Sawtooth Winery 2007 Pinot Gris